odoo/documentation/accounting/others/adviser/assets.rst

 How to depreciate an asset?
 ===========================

-Odoo will create depreciation journal entries automatically at the right date for every confirmed asset. (not the draft ones).
+Twenty20 will create depreciation journal entries automatically at the right date for every confirmed asset. (not the draft ones).
 You can control in the depreciation board: a green bullet point means that the journal entry has been created for this line.